 What is a Puerto Rico Private Process Server Agency?

 A Puerto Rico Process Server agency offers a wide range of legal support services, mainly to Law firms, Financial and Corporate Companies, Attorneys, Insurance and Government Offices.
 Most of the services offered by a Puerto Rico Process Server are as follows: court filings, document retrieval and copying, evictions, three day notices, five day notices, fourteen day notices, serving a petition for divorce or modifications, skip tracing, public records search, subpoena service, summons servers, citation servers, federal district summons servers, federal district subpoena servers, surveillance, mobile notary public, database records research and postal records information.

-Does a Puerto Rico Private Process Server Need to be Licensed?
+Does a PR Private Process Server Need to be Licensed?